AidaDSP/AIDA-X/README.md

 From left to right:

-1. **Bypass and Pre-Gain**
+1. **Bypass and Input Level**

 <img height="112" alt="image" src="https://raw.githubusercontent.com/AidaDSP/AIDA-X/main/docs/Screenshot-params-1.png">

 On/Off bypass switch, lets the audio pass-through when off.
 Integrates with the host provided bypass controls where possible.

-Pre-Gain attenuates / emphasizes the input signal before sending it to the Amp Model.
+Input Level attenuates / emphasizes the input signal before sending it to the Amp Model.

 2. **EQ tone controls (part 1)**